dpsenner/bridge-from-torrent-rss-feed-to-rtorrent/README.md

 # Usage

 This section explains how to use the tool.
+Typically this tool can be run by simply running ./main.py with the right command line arguments.
+The following section explains the available command line arguments.

 ## Command line arguments